 This medication is used to treat certain conditions of the stomach and intestines.
 Metoclopramide is used as a short-term treatment (4 to 12 weeks) for persistent heartburn when the usual medicines do not work well enough.
 It is used mostly for heartburn that occurs after a meal or during the daytime.
 Treating persistent heartburn can decrease the damage done by stomach acid to the swallowing tube (esophagus) and help healing.Metoclopramide is also used in diabetic patients who have poor emptying of their stomachs (gastroparesis).
 Treating gastroparesis can decrease symptoms of nausea, vomiting, and stomach/abdominal fullness.
 Metoclopramide works by blocking a natural substance (dopamine).
 It speeds up stomach emptying and movement of the upper intestines.This drug is not recommended for use in children due to an increased risk of serious side effects (such as muscle spasms/uncontrolled muscle movements).
 Ask the doctor or pharmacist for details.

 See also Warning section.

-Take this medication by mouth 30 minutes before meals and at bedtime, usually 4 times daily or exactly as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually up to 4 times daily (30 minutes before meals and at bedtime).
 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

 The dosage is based on your medical condition, response to treatment, age, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).